Real Madrid announce squad for Champions League match against Chelsea

-Real Madrid have published their squad list for Wednesday’s match against Chelsea in the first leg of the Champions League Quarterfinals.
+Real Madrid have published their squad list for Tuesday’s match against Chelsea in the return leg of the Champions League Quarterfinals, which will be played at Stamford Bridge.

 REAL MADRID SQUAD: